 By now your colleague may be secretly thinking you landed a huge salary raise.
 If you did, good for you!
 If not, here’s a not-so-secret secret: transatlantic cruises offer some of the greatest cruise values and savings.
 If you go, you can splurge some of your savings on a nice bottle of duty-free Scandinavian vodka for your envious co-worker.

 Transatlantic cruises also offer substantive time to immerse in local history and cultures around the world: Imagine your vacation blasting off with a tour of Kennedy Space Center in Cape Canaveral, Florida, and ending with a contemplative stroll down the medieval streets of the Barri Gotic in Barcelona, Spain.
 During your sea days, there’s ample opportunity to delve deeply into lectures and readings about your destinations.
 However, that’s only skimming the surface of your onboard experience.

 It’s a huge trip to descend upon a different island, city, and/or country every few days But sea days are the time to explore ship’s bounty and luxuriate in high style.
 From spa treatments to casino action, transatlantic cruises are the solution to the most common dilemma: time for more of everything you ever wanted to do aboard ship.
 Review your Freestyle Daily, to help plan the activities, restaurants, and shows you’d like to sample for your sea days.

 Meeting other cruisers

-A transatlantic cruise is a one-of-a-kind experience to meet fascinating people - your fellow passengers!
-Guests arrive from all over the world and your extended itinerary affords quality time for socialising.
-Go beyond the surface of "what do you do and where are you from?" and get to know your community of like-minded savvy travellers.
+A transatlantic cruise is a one-of-a-kind experience to meet fascinating people — your fellow passengers!
+Guests arrive from all over the world and your extended itinerary affords quality time for socializing.
+Go beyond the surface of “what do you do and where are you from?” and get to know your community of like-minded savvy travelers.
 Who knows?
 You may make a few close companions to join you on your next transatlantic adventure.